subzerocloud/showcase/README.md

         // and for the database roles
         role,

-        // the HTTP request object, it's type is raughly
+        // the HTTP request object, it's type is roughly
         // type HttpRequest = Request | IncomingMessage | NextApiRequest | ExpressRequest | KoaRequest
         // so you can use any of those req,